 Elite English School is a private K-12 school located in Deira, Dubai teaching the CBSE curriculum.

-Elite English School has again been rated Acceptable, for the eighth year in a row, in the 2018-19 KHDA inspection process.
-An abbreviated inspection report can be found under the Inspection report tab.
-An update to this review will be completed once the full report has been published.
+Elite English School has again been rated Acceptable, for the ninth year in a row, in the 2019-20 KHDA inspection process.
+The inspection report can be found under the Inspection report tab.
+An update to this review will be completed in due course.

 The story so far...

 Elite English School was established in 1992 and, with the exception of 2010/2011 when it was rated Good, has consistently been rated Acceptable by the KHDA.
 This is the minimum standard expected by the regulator which is pressing all schools to achieve a Good rating.
 The school educates 1,879 students at present, with 67 full-time teachers, most of which have appropriate teaching qualifications.
 Interestingly, the 2015/16 figures show a drop of 7 teachers from the 2014/15 figures of 62 and yet the school had an increase of over 400 students.
 A further 279 students have joined the school in 2016/17.
 This will be one reason why the teacher : student ratio sits at a very high 1:30.